2019 Valley Baton Club Contest

 There are at least two ways for you to donate funds to the CBC: E-Scrip: Register your debit/credit cards and with every purchase at participating merchants a certain percentage of your purchase will go directly to the CBC.
 If you participate in the survey after your purchase (sent to you via email) you can double your E-Scrip donation.
 Employer matching program: Certain employers will match your donation to a non-profit organization.
 Kaiser is one such organization and the past several years the CBC has received a large donation from Kaiser.
 A big thank you to those CBC members who work and participate through Kaiser.
 CBC is also exploring other way to develop additional fundraising for the CBC.

 Membership and Booster Membership:

 Are you a member of the CBC?
 This season we are hoping to increase our membership in all three categories.
-The CBC has provided a new benefit for all CBC Members.
 Get your CBC membership today as CBC Members will have access to ALL photos taken at local and State competitions.
 The photos will be access via a website and password.
 Tina Allman is CBC’s Membership Coordinator, any questions, please connect with Tina.
 The membership form is included in this email.
 The membership fees will be increased for the 2019 season.
 The Individual Membership will be $20 and the Booster Membership will be $10.
 No increase for the business membership.

 Each competition – except State – will have two deadlines.
 Please make note of the entry deadlines.
 Again, this season late entries WILL NOT be accepted.
-In an effort to ensure that the competition program is correctly updated on Monday and the correct awards are available for our athletes, we MUST comply with the deadlines.
-This is consistent with the National Competition.
+To ensure that the competition program is correctly updated on Monday and the correct awards are available for our athletes, we MUST comply with the deadlines.
 Please mark your calendar.